SeanBentley22/SeanBentley22/README.md

 - I'm using this profile to display a few of the teaching aids I have created during my time tutoring.
 - Also, to allow my students 24/7 access to them.
 - Please have a look in my repository named "SeanBentley22.github.io" for the code.
-- Which is published at: https://seanbentley22.github.io/
+- Which is published at https://seanbentley22.github.io/